23011985uhi/Assignment2/README.md

-How to run:
-- npm install to install node modules ( vite )
-- npm run dev to open locally

 Achieved most goals except the FAQ section.
 Would have liked to incorporate image or video upload to messages as well